Free Trial

 What is BlackRock International Dividend ETF's current short interest?

-Short interest is the volume of BlackRock International Dividend ETF shares that have been sold short but have not yet been closed out or covered.
-As of September 15th, traders have sold 28,600 shares of BIDD short.
+Short interest is the volume of BlackRock International Dividend ETF shares that have been sold short but have not yet been covered or closed out.
+As of April 15th, investors have sold 3,469 shares of BIDD short.
+0.02% of BlackRock International Dividend ETF's shares are currently sold short.
 Learn More on BlackRock International Dividend ETF's current short interest.

 Is BlackRock International Dividend ETF's short interest increasing or decreasing?

-BlackRock International Dividend ETF saw a decrease in short interest in the month of September.
-As of September 15th, there was short interest totaling 28,600 shares, a decrease of 42.5% from the previous total of 49,700 shares.
+BlackRock International Dividend ETF saw a drop in short interest in the month of April.
+As of April 15th, there was short interest totaling 3,469 shares, a drop of 64.3% from the previous total of 9,713 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does BlackRock International Dividend ETF's short interest compare to its competitors?